DimaBir/ResNetTensorRT/README.md

 - **Dynamic Tensor Memory**: Efficiently handles varying batch sizes without re-optimization.

 #### Usage
-To employ TensorRT optimizations in the project, use the `--mode all` argument when running the main script.
+When running the main script, use the'- mode all' argument to employ TensorRT optimizations in the project.
-This will initiate all models including PyTorch models that will be compiled to TRT model with `FP16` and `FP32` precision modes.
-Then, in one of the steps, will run inference on the specified image using the TensorRT-optimized model.
+This will initiate all models, including PyTorch models, that will be compiled to the TRT model with `FP16` and `FP32` precision modes.
+Then, in one of the steps, we will run inference on the specified image using the TensorRT-optimized model.
 Example:
 ```sh
 python src/main.py --mode all